 - $35 for each Go-Kart rental for 4hours.
-Make sure to bargain the price!
+Bargain the price!

-- Make sure to carry: waterbottle, sunglasses (rain or shine), waterproof backpack (especially during rainy weather).
+- Make sure to carry: waterbottle, sunglasses (rain or shine), waterproof backpack, snacks, and your will to live.
 The trail gets extremely narrow in certain parts of the hike – if you are cluastraphobic, you may want to stay behind.

 - $15 for zipline.
-Make sure to check the equipment you are provided!
+Double check the equipment you are provided!
 And HAVE FUN!

 - $20 for lunch, souvenirs, and miscellaneous things.